-Edmonton Community Foundation’s (ECF) Vital Signs® Grants is an annual initiative that supports projects and programs that address the needs identified in ECF’s Vital Signs® Report.
+Edmonton Community Foundation’s (ECF) Vital Signs® Grants Program is an annual initiative that supports projects and programs that address the needs identified in ECF’s Vital Signs® Report.

 The Vital Signs® Report is a yearly check-up conducted by ECF that measures how our community is doing on specific topics compared to national averages.
 Vital Signs® is part of a national initiative of participating community foundations, and you can learn more about it here.

 Vital Signs® Grants is ECF’s way of going beyond simply identifying needs in the community.
 ECF offers grants for projects and programs that seek to address the issues identified in this year’s Vital Signs® Report.
 This year, we looked at Social Inclusion for newcomers, or people who have arrived in Canada, whether as an immigrant or refugee, in the past five years.